Treatment algorithm

 folinic acid

-It is treated successfully with folinic acid.
+Hereditary folate malabsorption is treated with parenteral folinic acid.

 Primary options